 7.4.2.1 Cold-War Nuclear Deterrence

 Nuclear weapons were developed towards the end of the Second World War.
 The two atomic bombs dropped on Japan, at Hiroshima and Nagasaki, demonstrated their huge destructive potential and they were credited with bringing the war to an end.
-Russia and America built up huge stockpiles of these weapons, which have become increasingly powerful, in an arms race during the Cold War period.
+Nuclear deterrence has prevented Russia and America from attacking each other directly, but it hasn’t stopped them engaging in proxy wars: supporting opposing sides in in Syria, for example.
+And China and America supported opposite sides during the Korean War, as described in a BBC article entitled The Korean War: An Overview.

+Russia and America built up huge stockpiles of nuclear weapons, which have become increasingly powerful, in an arms race during the Cold War period.
 The logic behind this arms race was to deter the opponent from attacking, because there would be instant retaliation and both countries would be completely destroyed.
 No one would dare to use them.
 A BBC article, How did we forget about mutually-assured destruction? , reviewed the history of that doctrine and asked why people are now less aware of the risks: “Today the risk is not so much armageddon but a “slippery slope” of proliferation”.

-It was obvious that the situation would become increasingly risky if many other countries possessed nuclear weapons.
+Cold-war nuclear deterrence also depended on the assumption that only a handful of law-abiding countries would have them.
+It was obvious that the situation would become riskier if more countries possessed nuclear weapons.
 The Treaty on the Non-Proliferation of Nuclear Weapons (NPT) of 1968 was intended to restrict nuclear weapons to the five nuclear powers which then had them.
 These nuclear powers undertook to negotiate to achieve complete disarmament and the non-nuclear signatories to the treaty would submit to inspections to prevent proliferation.
-This was very effective during the Cold War period but the treaty began to unravel towards the end of the century:
+This was very effective for a while, but the treaty began to unravel towards the end of the century:

-• The nuclear powers didn’t scale down their arsenals.
+● The nuclear powers didn’t scale down their arsenals.

-• Israel, India, Pakistan and North Korea all made nuclear weapons.
+● Israel, India, Pakistan and North Korea all made nuclear weapons.

 In a Carnegie Endowment for International Peace meeting, After Iraq: U.S. Strategy in the Middle East after the Troops Come Home, Jessica Mathews argued that the Non-Proliferation Treaty was crumbling because of inadequate progress on nuclear disarmament.
 The proliferation of nuclear weapons is now increasingly threatening world peace.